GoogleCloudPlatform/pci-anthos-blueprint/on-prem/README.md

 configured NAT device.
 * Configuring firewall rules to allow only known traffic to and from the network(s) containing in-scope resources.
 * Restricting access to the admin workstation to only authorized users.

+See the [network diagram](diagrams/network-sample.png) for a sample network layout.

 ### Network policies
 Kubernetes [network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/)